SkaisgirisMarius/order-processor/README.md

    `docker build -t my-mysql-image .`
 4. Run the Docker container from the built image using the following command:
 `docker run --name my-mysql-container -p 3306:3306 -d my-mysql-image`
-5. Once the service is running you might need to create a mysql account with the credentials specified in the `schema.sql` file
+5. Once the service is running you might need to create a mysql user with the credentials specified in the `schema.sql` file
 6. After that is done you can run the service by running `go run main.go` while in the main project directory.

 ## Specifications